Liberals (Sweden): Ideology

+Foreign policy

-Foreign policy is another high-profile issue.
-Always oriented towards the United States and the United Kingdom, the party was a strong opponent of communism and Nazism during the 20th century.
+Traditionally oriented towards the United States and the United Kingdom, the party was a strong opponent of communism and Nazism during the 20th century.
 While it was part of and supported the Swedish coalition government and its position of neutrality during World War II, the party advocated an active stance against the Soviet Union during the Cold War.

 The party (alongside Moderaterna) actively supported the struggle of the Baltic peoples against the Soviet regime, whereas Social Democrats were wary of irritating the Soviets.
 As a consequence, it suffered several sharply worded rebukes from the often-ruling Social Democrats for endangering Swedish relations with the Soviet Union.
 It also criticised what it perceived as Social Democrat tolerance of left-wing dictatorships in the third world, and supported the United States in the Vietnam War.
 After the end of the Cold War, it became the first Swedish party to call for abandoning the country's traditional neutrality in favor of joining NATO.

-On the European level, the Liberal People's Party was strongly supportive of the emergence of the European Union and campaigned for Swedish entry into it (which happened in 1995).
-It also campaigned for joining the Economic and Monetary Union of the European Union, but this was voted down by the Swedes in a referendum in 2003.
+On the European level, the Liberal People's Party was strongly supportive of the emergence of the European Union and campaigned for Swedish entry into it (achieved in 1995).
+It also campaigned for joining the Economic and Monetary Union of the European Union, which Swedish voters rejected in a referendum in 2003.
 The party has aimed to come across as the most "pro-European" party, trying to break what it refers to as the country's "isolationist" mindset.
-It is supportive of EU enlargement, including letting Turkey join on condition of democratic reforms, and also advocates further integrative measures, with some members, including the youth organization, openly calling for a single federal European state.
+It is supportive of EU enlargement and also advocates further integrative measures, with some members, including the youth organization, openly calling for a single federal European state.

-In 2003, the Liberal People's Party supported the invasion of Iraq, but stopped short of demanding Swedish participation in the US-led "coalition of the willing".
-In recent years, and especially under the leadership of Jan Björklund, the party has moved markedly towards conservative liberalism in its social attitudes, taking tougher stands on areas such as crime and punishment, law and order, school and discipline as well as strengthening its abolitionist policies on drugs.
-In 2008, the Liberal People's Party's support for a controversial legislative change regulating the National Defence Radio Establishment (FRA) in particular upset its youth organisation.

-In 2021 the party took a more restrictive migration policy, easier withdrawal of citizenship for immigrants, and criticised Muslim schools.

-In an interview with Dagens Nyheter in February 2022, Sabuni stated that the Sweden Democrats will "play an important role in an eventual right-wing government" and that she would not be hesitant to work and collaborate with them, stating that there was a possibility of Liberals supporting a Moderate-Christian Democrats-Sweden Democrats government, even if the Liberals were not included in the government while ruling out direct collaboration with the Sweden Democrats.